Do you want to make your writing more engaging? Check out this descriptive words list with 400 words you can use today.Â

 Now you have a better picture of what happened.
 In order to transform your writing in this way, you need a number of descriptive words at the ready, and this list of descriptive words will help.

-List of Descriptive Adjectives in English
+List of Adjectives in English

-Adjectives are the most common type of descriptive words, so first we will look at these.
+Adjectives are the most common type of descriptive words, so first, we will look at these.
 These words describe features like shape, texture, color, and size.
 They help differentiate between items in a group by calling out distinguishing features.

 In English grammar, you can use the following to describe nouns and pronouns: